kijanawoodard/Blog/src/Blog.Web/Content/posts/building-a-blog-engine.markdown

 For CSS, I could have gone with [Twitter Bootstrap] or [Foundation], but when I was making my decision, they seemed pretty heavy weight for a blog.
 [Kube] plus [Font Awesome] seem to be doing quite well.

 I considered adding an archive page, like on Tim Thomas' blog.
-Since I only have 20 posts as of now, I'll juts list the all posts.
+Since I only have 20 posts as of now, I'll just list the all posts.
 Once I have a hundred posts, I can come back and add that feature.

 I added an Atom feed just to see what that is like.
 It's trivial.
 Now, do I need it?